mahaley22/Uncertainty-Sampling/index.md

-# Model Confidence: can a "bad" model "know" when it's "bad"?
+# Model Confidence: can a model "know" when it's "bad"?
-(warning: I may use a lot of "scare quotes" in this piece) This work explores model uncertainty scoring in Machine Learning, using Machine Translation using Neural Nets (Attention) as a toy example.
+(warning: I may use a lot of "scare quotes" in this piece)

+This work explores model uncertainty scoring in Machine Learning, using Machine Translation using Neural Nets (Attention) as a toy example.